Chapter 4:

 The pen slipped from my grasp, landing with a soft thud on the desk.
 I leaned back in my chair, staring at the ceiling, lost in thought.

 I picked up the pen once more, and instead of adding more items to the list, I simply underlined the ones I had already written.
 I know that I don't need to overhaul myself completely before the move.
 I just needed to start, to take those initial steps toward change, and to believe in my ability to grow and evolve over time.
-The last one could wait; I was already on my way.
+The last one can wait; I am already on my way.

 Not following the instruction manuals others set...